 More than 15,000 registered places of worship serve Taiwan’s 23.9 million people.
 The vast majority, over 12,200, are dedicated to mainstream beliefs, which in Taiwan means a blend of Buddhism, Taoism, and popular faith.
 Throughout the country there are also around 2,800 Christian churches and at least 10 mosques.

 Some of these buildings are new and blandly functional.
-But many others are striking pieces of architecture filled with striking icons and dazzling religious art; it’s no wonder they feature in almost all of the Taiwan guided tours that we organise for our clients.
+But many others are striking pieces of architecture filled with stunning icons and dazzling religious art; it’s no wonder they feature in almost all of the private tours of Taiwan that we organise for our clients.
 Choosing the six finest temples is no easy task — but to inform and entertain our readers, and help those planning to embark on a private tour of Taiwan, here we present half a dozen religious sites that are open to the public and guaranteed to make a lasting impression.

 Piety in Old Taipei: Longshan Temple